sigstore/root-signing-staging/docs/signer-manual.md

 * Create `.tuf-on-ci-sign.ini` with this content:
   ```
   [settings]
-  pykcs11lib = <PATH-TO-PKCS11-MODULE>
   user-name = @<YOUR-GITHUB-USER-NAME>
   push-remote = origin
   pull-remote = upstream
   ```
-  Replace pykcs11lib value with the location of the PKCS11 module installed earlier: On linux it may be `/usr/lib/x86_64-linux-gnu/libykcs11.so` or `/usr/local/lib/libykcs11.so`.
-On Mac maybe `/opt/homebrew/lib/libykcs11.dylib` or `/usr/local/lib/libykcs11.dylib`.

 ## Signing